ra1028/Alembic/README.md

 Alembic has simple error handling designs as following.

 __DistillError__
-- case MissingPath(JSONPath)
+- missingPath(JSONPath)
-- case TypeMismatch(expected: Any.Type, actual: Any)
+- typeMismatch(expected: Any.Type, actual: Any)
-- case FilteredValue(type: Any.Type, value: Any)
+- filteredValue(type: Any.Type, value: Any)

 <table>
 <thead>